Percolation based architecture for cluster state creation using photon-mediated entanglement between atomic memories: Results

-The Barret-Kok protocol to generate entanglement is advantageous because it does not require ancilla single-photons or high cooperativity cavities~\cite{2014.PRX.Nemoto-Munro.DiamQCArch}.
-Furthermore, photon loss in this scheme does not degrade fidelity, which is critical to the error correction overhead.
-This increased fidelity comes at the price of low bond success probability (detailed in Table~\ref{table:compcoupling}) which is a problem for conventional architectures.
-This can be overcome in our percolation based architecture.
+We assume the Barrett-Kok protocol because it does not require ancilla single-photons or high cooperativity cavities, unlike reflection based protocols \cite{2014.PRX.Nemoto-Munro.DiamQCArch}.
+Furthermore, unlike single photon detection protocols \cite{cabrillo1999creation}, photon loss does not degrade the entanglement fidelity $\bra{\Psi}\hat{\rho}\ket{\Psi}$ where $\ket{\Psi}$ is the Bell state, and $\hat{\rho}$ is density matrix operator of the system after successful heralding.
+High entanglement fidelity is important for reducing the error correction overhead in a fault-tolerant architecture.
+High fidelity comes at the price of low bond success probability \cite{2005.PRA.Barrett-Kok.entprot}, that can be overcome in the percolation based architecture.